 For the male Inkling, we started by doing some very minor trimming to the blue wig, finishing it off with a simple, textured hairband from our "Instant Hippie Kit" to tie around the top.
 We painted a small amount of black makeup around our model's eyes to fill in the space that our black eye mask did not cover.

-For clothing, we started by printing out the Splatoon text and logo of a jumping squid using our custom t-shirt creator.
+For clothing, we started by printing out the Splatoon text and logo of a jumping squid using a custom printed shirt design.
 Simple black leggings or shorts work for the bottoms.
 Any sort of sports apparel will work as well, such as gym shorts, track pants, etc. Same goes for shoes - the Inklings wear a wide variety of footwear, from clogs to boots to tennis shoes, so almost anything goes.
 BUT: the sportier and more colorful, the better!
 Our model went with some classic black running shoes which are an item in the game.
 To finish off the look we added some prosthetic pointed ears and goggles to the head.

 A Closer Look